 The Lawyers will be paid their share of the Resolution Sum at the direction of the responsible entity.
 The Lawyers' share of the Resolution Sum will be paid as a distribution from the Scheme.

-The Lawyers' share will be calculated as set out in the Fees and Other Costs section of this document (and in section 38 in particular).
-The Lawyers' share will be subject to the cap on the Funders and Lawyers Return as set out below.
+The Lawyers' share will be calculated as set out in the Fees and Other Costs section of this document.